wasp-lang/wasp/web/docs/deploying.md

 And now you should be deployed! 🐝 🚂 🚀

+#### Updates & Redeploying
+When you make updates and need to redeploy, just follow [steps 3-7](#deploy-to-services) above.
+Remember, you can connect or disconnect your app to any project in your Railway account by using `railway link` or `railway unlink` from within the app's directory.

 ## Customizing the Dockerfile
 By default, Wasp will generate a multi-stage Dockerfile that is capable of building an image with your Wasp-generated server code and running it, along with any pending migrations, as in the deployment scenario above.
 If you need to customize this Dockerfile, you may do so by adding a Dockerfile to your project root directory.
 If present, Wasp will append the contents of this file to the _bottom_ of our default Dockerfile.